rdpate/helpfile/readme.md

 ------------

 - alternative implementations should be possible, and every feature must keep that in mind
-    - allow for user config such as whether to use a pager or another file viewer (such as a browser)
+    - allow for user config such as whether to use a pager or another file viewer (such as a browser), or to fallback to man (or something else)
-- don't use "which command", which excludes files not executable by the current user
 - sections for "compound commands" (eg. hg, git)
     - will not support dynamic compound commands, where code must be executed to determine the final command (eg. hg and git aliases in .hgrc and .git/config)
 - more formats than plain text, such as Markdown
+    - probably only one more format, considering alternative implementations must support it too, and Markdown may not be it
 - machine-readable specification for options and arguments to aid command completion
     - more general "properties" specification? (such as documentation URL) but quickly getting more complex than required